Analytical expressions are primarily used to create measures and calculated columns in Wyn Enterprise.

-Let us say that you are working on the 'ContosoRetail' data model that contains information related to online sales, customers, products, etc.
+Let us say that you are working on the 'ContosoRetail' data model that contains information related to online sales, customers, and products.

-Here you can add a measure on the 'FactOnlineSales' table to calculate the gross profit for online sales.
+Here you can add a measure for the 'FactOnlineSales' table to calculate the gross profit for online sales.

 FactOnlineSales[SalesAmount] - FactOnlineSales[DiscountAmount] - FactOnlineSales[ReturnAmount] - FactOnlineSales[UnitCost] * ( FactOnlineSales[SalesQuantity] - FactOnlineSales[ReturnQuantity] )

-Similarly, you can add a calculated column on the 'DimCustomer' table to group the customers based on their salary income.
+Similarly, you can add a calculated column for the 'DimCustomer' table to group the customers based on their salary income.